aflashyrhetoric/aflashyrhetoric.github.io/content/posts/talking-to-the-world.md

 ## biggest problem
 all of this requires nuance, and we have nowhere to seek that out.

+## Patterns

+Oversimplifying the sentiment of the their sub/forum to be overly hostile
+  - /r/cars loving manual to death
+  - /r/apple loving apple to death and being super hostile to android, vice versaa Logical emotion

 ### ERASE THE BOTTOM STUFF WHEN YOU GO TO WRITE: